gusgonnet/myRelays/README.md

 # myRelays project
-Control your relays from everywhere with your Android phone
+Control your relays from anywhere in the world with your Android phone

 <img src="https://github.com/gusgonnet/myRelays/blob/master/images/ezgif.com-gif-maker.gif" height="500" />

+---

 ## Boards tested